ncsumaize/Heritability_SAS/Heritability_replicated_inbred_lines.md

 EXAMPLE SAS PROGRAM #1 FOR ESTIMATING HERITABILITY AND ITS STANDARD ERROR Example SAS codes correspond to J.B.
 Holland, W.E.
 Nyquist, and C.T.
-Cervantes-Martinez, "Estimating and Interpreting Heritability in Plant Breeding: An Update," submitted to Plant Breeding Reviews.
-Manuscript available on request: james_holland@ncsu.edu.
+Cervantes-Martinez, "Estimating and Interpreting Heritability in Plant Breeding: An Update," submitted to(2003) Plant Breeding Reviews.

 Heritability based on variance among random S0:2 lines families evaluated in an unbalanced, multi-environment trial.
 Options are given for estimating heritability from one environment or multiple environments, and from randomized complete block designs or incomplete block (lattice) designs within each environment.